samarth-robo/stock_basket_tracker/README.md

 ```

 The app will be live at [http://localhost:8050](http://localhost:8050).
+The graph is *interactive*, hover over it and use the bottons in the top-right
+corner.

 # Basket Specification

-It is a simple JSON file containing ticker names and fractions or numbers of
+It is a simple JSON file containing ticker names and numbers of shares in the
-shares (the latter will be normalized):
+basket:

 ```
 {